dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Iterable<T> where(bool predicate(T element)) => ...
 {% endprettify %}

-Before Dart 2 added the generalized function type syntax, this was the only way to give a parameter a function type without defining a typedef.
+Before Dart 2 added function type syntax, this was the only way to give a parameter a function type without defining a typedef.
 Now that Dart has a general notation for function types, you can use it for function-typed parameters as well:

 {:.good-style}